Gumma Crossing Reserve

 The Council does not reserve sites and it should be noted that it will quickly fill during school holidays.

 $20 per site per night in the NSW Christmas school holidays, the Easter school holidays and the September/October school holidays with the maximum number of people allowable per site being five.
-Additional persons to be charged at $5.00/head
+Additional persons are charged $5.00/head.
+Maximum 12 people per site.

 Council's Ranger will collect the fee on a daily basis.